 Seeking great ideas on fun, easily portable, and reasonably priced gifts for children who travel?
 On a cruise, a road trip, or a plane, these are awesome kid-tested gifts that will be long treasured.

-Over the years, my family has had dozens of gift exchanges with friends and family on board a cruise ship, between Christmas holidays and various summer birthdays.
-So we have gotten a pretty good handle on what makes a good travel gift for a cruise ship based gift exchange.
-Scroll through below to see ones that we have found to be big hits!
-(Also, be sure to check out our post on making gift giving easier on a Christmas cruises.)
+Over the years, my family has had dozens of gift exchanges with friends and family onboard a cruise ship, between Christmas holidays and various summer birthdays.
+So we have gotten a pretty good handle on what makes a good travel gift for a cruise ship-based gift exchange.
+Scroll through below to see the ones that we have found to be big hits!
+(Also, be sure to check out our post on making gift-giving easier on Christmas cruises.)

 Key Issues With Selecting Travel Gifts For Kids